 The Best for Maintenance: When it comes to ease of use, Shopify takes the cake for the best maintenance.
 If you’re already busy keeping up with your burgeoning business, you most likely don’t want to put much effort into maintaining your site.

-Aside from managing your products, your website should exemplify your company values and give your customers a chance to further learn about you and your industry.
+Aside from managing your products, your website should exemplify your company values and give your customers a chance to further learn more about you and your industry.
 That means maintaining a blog, posting additional content, and generally keeping your website as a living document.

 WordPress is primarily a content management system.
 Getting up a blog is quite easy on its interface.
-Generally, the process is to create content on the backend, preview, and post it.
+Generally, the process is to create content on the backend, preview it, and post it.
 Shopify has a similar process.
 But with WordPress, you can install plugins to craft content on a visual building.
 You also get more control over the layout on WordPress.

 The Best for Content Management: WordPress is the king of content.
-If you want to build out quality content for your e-commerce site, this will be your best option.
+If you want to build quality content for your e-commerce site, this will be your best option.

 SEO –or search engine optimization– is an important part of any online marketing plan.
 Essentially, it is a strategized effort aimed towards positioning your website higher on search engine results pages.
 This can be done through keyword optimization, lowering page load time, building out relevant content, and more.

 You can incorporate SEO practices on both WordPress and Shopify.
 You might not be surprised to hear that you need to install a plugin called Yoast SEO to get the most out of your SEO efforts on WordPress.
 Shopify has many SEO tools already built into its interface.
-Through the backend of your site, you access helpful apps such as SEO Audit Pro, SEO Image Optimizer, SEO Booster for free.
+Through the backend of your site, you access helpful apps such as SEO Audit Pro, SEO Image Optimizer, and SEO Booster for free.

-The Best for SEO: Although WordPress makes it fairly easy to incorporate SEO into your site maintenance routine, the ease and of Shopify gives it a slight advantage.
+The Best for SEO: Although WordPress makes it fairly easy to incorporate SEO into your site maintenance routine, the ease of Shopify gives it a slight advantage.
 However, it will all come down to the apps you choose to implement SEO strategies.
 When it comes to e-commerce SEO, we recommend Shopify.